h15200/notes/SQL.md

 FROM ToysTable

 CAN NOT use in conjuction with other select functions like AVG() or COUNT() as they will just be named by the function name

+A good way to assign a table to a variable.
+You can use dot notation to access their rows.

 ## WHERE